james-stevens/pyrar/pdns-5.0.0-with-wallet-support/README.md

 - `patch -p1 < /tmp/wallet-patch.diff`

 This will give some errors, but you can just (carefully) delete the references to the files that gave an error & run `patch` again.
-For me this happened twice, giving the `wallet-patch.diff` file in this directory.
+For me this happened twice, giving the [wallet-patch.diff](wallet-patch.diff) file in this directory.
+You can just use my `wallet-patch.diff`, if you are happy to do that.

 Now you have patched in WALLET support, run `make` again.